mvolkmann/MyUnixEnv/notes/VueNotes.md

 React uses virtual DOM diffing to determine the actual DOM updates that are required.

-Vue changes all data objects and VueX state objects to track property changes by modifying them at startup using the defineProperty method which adds getter and setter methods for all properties.
+Vue changes all data objects and Vuex state objects to track property changes by modifying them at startup using the defineProperty method which adds getter and setter methods for all properties.
 Vue refers to this as making the objects "reactive".